 Why do you do what you do?

 My personal calling for being part of the universe was to work in the faith community.
-I live by Marian Wright Edelman’s philosophy, “living is simply the price you pay for living.”
+I live by Marian Wright Edelman’s philosophy, “Service to others is simply the price you pay for living.”
 I’ve always been in leadership and wanted to assist in the community when there was a disparity.
 When I was a child, there were no sidewalks in my community.
 My grandparents were part of the Oakland Community Organization, we went out to the neighborhood to educate folks and let them know the rights they had to demand the city and officials to provide the same services for a low-income community of color as it did for an all-white, upper-class community.
 That’s when my juices started to flow, and I got the bug to work in community.

 What drew you to the foundation?

 I was drawn to the foundation because they had an initiative that worked solely with the faith community, FAITHS Initiative.

 How would you describe your role?